bgawalt/reader_bot/README.md

 ## Dependencies

-This bot uses the [Tweepy library](http://www.tweepy.org/), which I installed
+This bot uses the [Tweepy library](http://www.tweepy.org/) and [Mastodon.py](https://github.com/halcy/Mastodon.py) modules, which I installed
 with:

 ```
 $ pip install tweepy
+$ pip3 install Mastodon.py
 ```

-The routine also depends on you providing a text file which lays out the Twitter OAuth configuration.
+The Twitter routine in `readerbot_tw.py` depends on you providing a text file which lays out the Twitter OAuth configuration.
 It should look like:

 ```
 CONSUMER_KEY = [app key]